Become a Lore Mapper

 1. Test your recording equipment (microphone, recorder, software).

-2. Ensure sufficient recording space and battery/power.
+2. Ensure sufficient recording space and battery life or an electrical connection.

 3. Choose a quiet location with minimal background noise.